Can Glaze and Underglaze Be Mixed?

 But here’s the catch.
 Because you’ve already layered with a mixture of varying consistencies and materials with contrasting nature, you have a high risk of ruining a look that’s already hard to achieve if you add a clear glaze layer.

-If you applied the mixture on greenware, then the bisque-fired piece that you obtain contains enough glass content that the clear Glaze won’t adhere evenly in the next firing.
+If you applied the mixture to greenware, the bisque-fired piece you obtain contains enough glass that the clear Glaze won’t adhere evenly in the next firing.

 Materials You Can Mix